cjlcoursework/udacity-capstone-project/README.md

 ## Summary
 This is a capstone project for a data engineering nanodegree.
 The purpose of this capstone is to correlate and integrate US immigration data and global temperature data.

-The outcome is that without more data gathering the data can only be correlated over certain US destinations and joined at the country level as opposed to city and state, but within that scope the data can be "joined".
-That is not to say that there is a real correlation between immigration and climate, only that the data sets can be joined and reported.
+The outcome is that:
+1. the data can only be correlated over certain US destinations and joined at the country level as opposed to city and state level
+2. within that limited scope US destinations  can be joined to Global temperatures
+3. That is not to say that there is a real causal relationship or even correlation between immigration and climate, only that the data sets can be joined and reported.
+4. We would need to gather more data to establish any real relationship

 > This page provides a template of the points we need to cover to complete the capstone -- the links in each section below contain the actual documentation.